The 4 Real Estate Processes Worth Automating

 2. Transaction Milestone Updates

-At peak season, a productive agent carries 8–12 active transactions simultaneously.
-Each one has a buyer or seller who wants to know what is happening.
+At peak season, a productive agent carries 8–12 active transactions at once.
+Each one has a buyer or seller who wants to know what's happening.
 Offer accepted — now what?
 Inspection done — what did it find?
 Appraisal ordered — when do we hear back?
 Agents spend an estimated 30–60 minutes per week per active transaction answering status questions that have known, automatable answers.

-Transaction milestone automation connects directly to your transaction management system — Dotloop or Skyslope — and fires a pre-written update to buyers or sellers the moment a milestone is logged.
+Transaction milestone automation connects to your transaction management system — Dotloop or Skyslope — and fires a pre-written update to buyers or sellers the moment a milestone is logged.
 The update explains what just happened, what it means, and what comes next.
-The agent is CC'd for awareness.
-Nothing falls through the cracks; clients stay informed without a single manual send.
+The agent is CC'd.
+Clients stay informed without a single manual send.

 3. Showing Confirmation & Feedback

 Booking a showing sounds simple.
-In practice, it involves an email to the listing agent, a call to confirm availability, a confirmation sent to the buyer's agent, a reminder the morning of, and then — if you remember — a follow-up asking for feedback.
+In practice it involves an email to the listing agent, a call to confirm availability, a confirmation to the buyer's agent, a morning-of reminder, and — if you remember — a follow-up asking for feedback.
 Each showing takes 15–20 minutes of coordination that can be handled automatically.
-Multiply that across 10–15 showings per week and you are looking at 2.5–5 hours of scheduling administration every single week.
+Multiply that across 10–15 showings per week and you're losing 2.5–5 hours to scheduling administration.

-Showing automation handles confirmation, reminders, and post-showing feedback collection without any manual touchpoints.
-Feedback from buyers is compiled and delivered to the listing agent in a clean summary, providing market intelligence that would otherwise require a phone campaign to collect.
+Showing automation handles confirmation, reminders, and post-showing feedback without any manual steps.
+Buyer feedback gets compiled and sent to the listing agent as a summary — market intelligence that would otherwise require a phone campaign to collect.

 4. Post-Close Review Request

 You close a deal.
-You are immediately focused on the next one.
-Two months later, you realize you never asked your buyer or seller for a Google review, and the moment has passed.
-This is the pattern for most agents — not because they do not value reviews, but because asking feels awkward and the timing is easy to miss.
-Meanwhile, 72% of clients will leave a review if asked at the right moment (BrightLocal).
-The right moment is 3–7 days after close, when the experience is fresh and the gratitude is real.
+You're immediately thinking about the next one.
+Two months later you realize you never asked for a review, and the moment has passed.
+This is the pattern for most agents — not because they don't value reviews, but because asking feels awkward and the timing is easy to miss.
+72% of clients will leave a review if asked at the right moment (BrightLocal).
+That moment is 3–7 days after close, when the experience is still fresh.

 Post-close review automation fires a personalized review request on a fixed delay after the transaction closes in your CRM.
-If no review is left within 7 days, a single follow-up is sent.
+If no review is left within 7 days, one follow-up goes out.
 The request links directly to your Google Business profile or Zillow agent page.
-Reviews compound over time — agents with 200+ reviews at 4.9 stars win the first-call inquiry before any conversation starts.
+Agents with 200+ reviews at 4.9 stars win the first-call inquiry before any conversation starts — that gap compounds every month you're not running this.

 What Does Real Estate Automation Cost?

-Every build at Aplos AI is priced at a flat rate of $150/hr, scoped in hours before we start.
-No surprise overages.
-No recurring monthly fees.
-You pay once for the build; you own it indefinitely.
+Every build at Aplos AI is priced at a flat rate of $200/hr, scoped before we start.
+No surprise overages, no monthly fees.
+You pay once and you own it.

 Payback timeline: One additional closing per quarter — a realistic outcome from consistent 5-minute lead response — at $7,500 GCI pays back a lead follow-up automation build in the first quarter it runs.
 Most agents see improved conversion in the first 30 days.
 The automation keeps compounding for as long as you use it.